Medicare

 Low Income Subsidy (LIS)/Extra Help for Prescription Drug Coverage

-The Low Income Subsidy, often called Extra Help, may help you with Medicare prescription drug expenses, such as copayments and deductibles, if:
+The Low Income Subsidy, often called Extra Help, may help you with Medicare prescription drug expenses, such as copayments and deductibles, if you are in one of these situations:

 You can apply for the Low Income Subsidy online or at your local Social Security office.